FabianBeiner/PHP-IMDB-Grabber/README.md

 ---

-**If you want to thank me for my work and the support, feel free to do this through PayPal (use mail@fabian-beiner.de as payment destination) or just buy me a book at Amazon (http://www.amazon.de/wishlist/3IAUEEEY6GD20) – thank you! :-)**
+**If you want to thank me for my work and the support, feel free to do this through PayPal (use mail@fabian-beiner.de as payment destination) or just buy me a book at [Amazon](http://www.amazon.de/wishlist/3IAUEEEY6GD20) – thank you! :-)**

 ## Changes

+5.3.2

+- Fixed Director, MPAA, Country & Language

 5.3.1